aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 The services behind the ingress gateway should include `cts_user_defined_meta`](https://www.consul.io/docs/nia/configuration#cts_user_defined_meta).
 The metadata fields use a map of strings.
-For example, in Consul Terraform Sync configuration, you can set the conditions for `my-application` service.
+For example, in Consul-Terraform-Sync configuration, you can set the conditions for `my-application` service.

 ```hcl